Mali's president and prime minister resign following military takeover | Law-Order

 Mali's president and prime minister resign following military takeover

-Other sanctions could follow.
-Emmanuel Macron, president of former colonial power France, said on Tuesday he was prepared to impose targeted sanctions over what he called "a coup within a coup".
-The European Union's foreign policy chief also threatened sanctions.
-Mali's neighbours and international powers fear the crisis could further destabilise a country that Islamist groups linked to al Qaeda and Islamic State have used as a launch pad for attacks across the region.
+Mali's neighbours and international powers fear the crisis could further destabilise a country that Islamist groups linked to al Qaeda and Islamic State have used as a launchpad for attacks across the region.

-Goita defended his actions on Tuesday, saying the president and prime minister had violated the transitional charter by failing to consult him about the new cabinet.
-He also accused the government of mishandling social tensions in Mali, including a strike last week by the main union.
-The union said on Tuesday it would suspend the strike in light of the political crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)